-“We must support families, communities, and schools working in partnership to deliver services and supports that address the full range of student needs.”482045From A Blueprint for Reform: The Reauthorization of the Elementary and Secondary Education Act (ESEA), 2010
+“We must support families, communities, and schools working in partnership to deliver services and supports that address the full range of student needs.”From A Blueprint for Reform: The Reauthorization of the Elementary and Secondary Education Act (ESEA), 2010

 Sounds great!
 But the Blueprint was written to fail.
 Parents became an afterthought, the funding was backwards, and privatization was stamped all over it.
 The plan designated formula funding for wants, experiments, and pushed a political, ideologically driven, education industry agenda while leaving student needs to be filled through competitive grants.
 And the time-proven, research-based, essence of the original ESEA was hidden behind verbiage sure to raise political conflict.
 Written to fail.